Key takeaways

 Dedicated vendor scorecard platforms

-These offer deep functionality, API integrations with Tally, Zoho Books, and SAP Business One, built in GST features, mobile QC, ML analytics, and supplier portals.
-Expect weeks to months for implementation, suited to complex portfolios.
+These offer deep functionality: API integrations with Tally, Zoho Books, and SAP Business One, built in GST features, mobile QC, ML analytics, and supplier portals.
+Expect weeks to months for implementation.
+Suited to complex, multi site portfolios.

 Finance led technology stacks

-• AI Accountant provides automated vendor rating from live accounting data, plus GST and payment compliance
+- AI Accountant provides automated vendor rating from live accounting data, plus GST and payment compliance, with direct Tally integration

 Comparison framework for decision making